Amazon UPC (Unique Product Codes) codes comprise a vital part of doing business on Amazon.

 Once you have the 12-digit GTIN, generate the UPC code for the same.

 - The last step is to order your Amazon UPC codes.
-While there are many third-party sites like Snap UPC, it is always better to approach a solutions partner found on GS1’s website.
+While there are many third-party sites like UPCS (Formerly known as Snap UPC), it is always better to approach a solutions partner found on GS1’s website.
 These providers are GS1 certified themselves and are entirely familiar with their standards.
 You can find the entire list of solutions provider easily and pick a partner you feel is the best for your business.

 Amazon UPC Codes: Frequently Asked Questions